-There are many special qualities and benefits of a school, like C&C, that starts at nursery and continues through eighth grade.
+There are many special qualities and benefits of a school, like C&C, that starts at nursery and continues through the 13s (eighth grade).

-The culture of a nursery-through-eighth-grade school is different from a school that extends through 12th grade.
-The oldest children, at 13 and 14 years of age—a vulnerable stage of adolescence—benefit from the authentic confidence that comes with being the oldest in the school, and our 13s consistently and intentionally take on leadership roles.
-And, without high school students to influence them to grow up too fast, their childhood can be preserved in healthy and sensible ways.
+The culture of a nursery—eighth grade school is different from a school that extends through 12th grade.
+Our oldest students, who are 13 and 14 years of age—a vulnerable stage of adolescence—benefit from the authentic confidence that comes with being the oldest in the school, and our 13s consistently and intentionally take on leadership roles.
+Additionally, without high school students to influence them to grow up too fast, their childhood can be preserved in healthy and sensible ways.

-The youngest members of C&C have a rich, wide community to interact with, including older children as well as science, music, art, and woodshop specialists.
+The youngest members of C&C have a rich, wide community to interact with, as well as science, music, art, and woodshop specialists.

-A striking quality of City and Country is the fact that C&C's philosophy and practices are consistent across all age groups.
-This clear vision benefits the children as their work from one year to the next builds in a logical and powerful continuum.
+A striking quality of City and Country is that its philosophy and practices are consistent across all age groups.
+This clear vision benefits the children as their work builds from one year to the next in a logical and powerful continuum.

-If we’ve done our job well, by eighth grade, the children have grown to understand themselves as learners and can play a big part in the decision of where to go to high school.
-They can consider such things as school size, philosophy, single-sex, coed, public, private, and quality of teacher relationships.
-At 14 years old, to be able to take responsibility for shaping your education is an empowering experience, and one that prepares children for the college selection process down the line.
+By the time they leave City and Country as 13s, the children have grown to understand themselves as learners and can play a big part in the decision of where to go to high school.
+They can consider such things as school size, philosophy, single-sex, co-ed, public, private, and quality of teacher relationships.
+At 14 years old, being able to take responsibility for shaping your education is an empowering experience, and one that prepares children for the college selection process down the line.